-We expect to receive approximately \$100.0 million from the Joint Venture over the estimated 7 to 10-year life of the project including \$20.0 million received on the consummation of the Joint Venture.
+We expect to receive approximately \$100.0 million from the Joint Venture over the estimated 6 to 9-year life of the project including \$20.0 million received on the consummation of the Joint Venture.
 The Joint Venture partners will share in capital contributions to fund project costs until project loan proceeds and or revenues are sufficient to fund the project.
 These funding requirements are currently estimated to total \$15.0 to \$20.0 million for each Joint Venture partner in the first three to four years of the project.
-We funded \$4.0 million in the first quarter of fiscal year 2019, \$3.5 million in fiscal year 2018, \$7.5 million in fiscal year 2017 and \$2.3 million in fiscal year 2016.
+We funded \$4.0 million, \$3.5 million and \$7.5 million in fiscal years 2019, 2018 and 2017, respectively.

 In January 2018, the Joint Venture entered into a \$45.0 million unsecured Line of Credit Loan Agreement and Promissory Note (the "Loan") with Bank of America, N.A. to fund early development activities.
 The Loan matures in January 2020, with an option to extend the maturity date until 2021, subject to certain conditions.
 The interest rate on the Loan is LIBOR plus 2.85%, payable monthly.
 The Loan contains certain customary default provisions and the Joint Venture may prepay any amounts outstanding under the Loan without penalty.
 In February 2018, the obligations under the Loan were guaranteed by certain principals from Lewis and by the Company.
-The Joint Venture recorded a \$36.2 million outstanding loan balance at October 31, 2018 related to this Loan.
+The Joint Venture recorded a \$43.2 million outstanding loan balance at October 31, 2019 related to this Loan.